Why doesn’t YouTube watch time reach 4,000 hours? 2026 Practical Guide

 - Churn rate in the first 30 seconds

-If the average viewing time is less than 40% of the video length, there is something wrong with the structure.
+If the average watch time is less than 40% of the video's length, there's something wrong with the structure.

 Step 4: Create effective viewing samples